pub trait WidgetExt:

 fn pick(&self, x: f64, y: f64, flags: PickFlags) -> Option<Widget>

-Finds the descendant of @self closest to the point (@x, @y).
+Finds the descendant of the widget closest to a point.

-Usually widgets will return None
+Usually widgets will return NULL

 if the given coordinate is not